breed2137/fire_dataset/README.md

 fire_dataset consists of the videos and images., not include annotation information.

-We collected fire / non-fire data through youtube and crawling.
+We collected fire / non-fire data by youtube and crawling.

 dataset information